 Use a browser extension that blocks websites from using your CPU for crypto mining.
 If you use Chrome browser, then Install minerBlock extension.
-It is a useful extension for Chrome browser to block web-based cryptocurrency miners all over the web.
+It is a useful extension for the Chrome browser to block web-based cryptocurrency miners all over the web.
 Apart from CoinHive it even blocks Minr.

 Another necessary precaution is to update your Hosts file to block coinhive.com and other domains that are known to enable unauthorized mining.
-Remember, Cryptojacking is still growing with more and more people drawing towards Cryptocurrencies, so your blocklists will have to be regularly updated.
+Remember, Cryptojacking is still growing, with more and more people drawing towards Cryptocurrencies, so your blocklists will have to be regularly updated.